This is a preview of your story

 Alignment and Clarity:

 An executive summary ensures that all parties involved have a shared understanding of the document's purpose, objectives, and key findings.
-It helps align perspectives and facilitates efficient collaboration.
+It helps align perspectives and facilitates efficient collaboration through objectives and key results implementation, ensuring all stakeholders are focused on measurable outcomes and aligned goals.

 Time and Resource Optimization: